 Business ownership in a Texas divorce

 You will come to find out that there are many ways to value a small business.
-Not only will you and your spouse have to compare and contrast these various methods, but you will also need to consider that a small business can be very difficult to value.
-Personal property, vehicles and homes are much easier to value because those items are bought/sold in a free market (of sorts) with great regularity.
-Your Honda Accord’s value is pretty easy to figure out because it’s likely that 25 similar vehicles were bought/sold in the past few weeks here in the Houston area.
-Same for your house, and same for that baseball card you’ve been saving since you were a little kid.
+Not only will you and your spouse have to compare and contrast these various methods, but you will also need to consider that a small business can be tough to value.
+Personal property, vehicles, and homes are much easier to appreciate because those items are bought/sold in a free market (of sorts) with great regularity.
+Your Honda Accord's value is pretty easy to figure out because it's likely that 25 similar vehicles were bought/sold in the past few weeks here in the Houston area.
+Same for your house, and same for that baseball card you've been saving since you were a little kid.

 When did the business start?